by Joseph C. Dean, P.E. for the Director, Corrosion Policy & Oversight (D, CPO) [OUSD (AT&L)]

 DoD Corrosion Overview

 The Department of Defense (DoD) acquires, operates, and maintains a vast array of physical assets that include vehicles, aircraft, ships, materiel and facilities such as wharves, buildings, and other stationary structures and infrastructure.
 All these assets are susceptible to corrosion.
-Based upon The Annual Cost of Corrosion for the Department of Defense Facilities and Infrastructure (2007–2008 Update) the Department spends an estimated $22.5 billion annually to combat and prevent the effects of corrosion.
-Facilities and infrastructure (F&I) (subsequently will be referred to as "Facilities") account for $1.904 billion of that estimated total.
+For information on Corrosion Costs, refer to the CPC SOURCE - DOD Facilities And Infrastructure Corrosion Costs web page that discusses the cost of corrosion for Facilities and infrastructure (F&I) (subsequently will be referred to as "Facilities").
 Facilities assets affected by corrosion are extensive.
 They include pipelines, fuel tanks, pavements, roofs, transformers, switchgear, electrical boxes, HVAC equipment, water towers, fire hydrants, motors, compressors, bridges, wharfs, piers, connectors, fencing, steam and water distribution lines, boilers, ladders, stairways, wash racks, fire sprinkler systems, fire hydrants, airfield pavements, and many other facilities types.
 Corrosion often effects remain unseen or unnoticed until failure occurs.
 The CPC Source is intended to help facility managers, Architects and Engineers get ahead of those problems and make informed decisions to correct deficiencies before they cause failure and increase sustainment costs.

 Facilities Policy and Guidance